rkuo2000/GenAI/Audio-to-Text/README.md

 # Audio-To-Text sample codes
+* `python ../gTTS.py "how are you today" en` : to generate gTTS.mp3
 * `post_audio.py` : HTTP Post audio file to a http-server
 * `whisper_server.py` : HTTP server to receive audio file and transcribe to text
 * `whisper_llm_server.py` : HTTP server to transcribe audio file to text, and text-to-text by calling a LLM model